 3. Post Types

-*Note: If you are using the shortcode to paginate a post, the Yoast WordPress SEO plugin will not add the page # into your meta title if you have customized the meta title.
-So, leave it blank for paginated Posts and the Post title will simply be used as the meta title. -updated 4/16/2013
+*Note: If you are using the shortcode to paginate a post, the Yoast WordPress SEO plugin will not add the page number into your meta page title if you have customized the meta page title.
+So, leave it blank for paginated Posts and the Post title will simply be used as the meta page title. -updated 4/16/2013

 Here’s where we need to roll up our sleeves.
 Your Category pages are important, but they are duplicate content…so they are no different than Tag pages in all reality.
 However, you link to these pages from your navigation menus (giving them page rank), so give them well-optimized, unique content.
 Write 100+ word unique descriptions for each of your category pages (enter via Posts > Categories in WordPress).
 Use keywords and customize the meta data for your category pages.

 Set “Post Tags” and “Format” to “noindex,” and hide the WordPress SEO Meta Box on these pages (you don’t need it), since you don’t want search engines to index these.
 They are just more duplicate content bloat that can get you into trouble in a post-Panda world.

 Tip: Remove “Archives” from meta page title template for Categories & Tags.
 It just makes you look outdated.

 If you’re running a one-author blog or website, then just set both “Author Archives” and “Date Archives” to be “noindex,follow” and disable these features.
 They are just going to get you into more duplicate content trouble with search engines and aren’t really necessary.
 Also, isn’t it nice to see that search result pages and 404 “not found” error pages are also set to “noindex” for you?
 Thanks Joost de Valk!